Netball at the 2022 Commonwealth Games

-Netball was one of the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the seventh staging of netball at the Commonwealth Games since its inclusion in 1998, and the second staging within England specifically.
+Netball at the 2022 Commonwealth Games was the seventh appearance of Netball at the Commonwealth Games.
+The sport was one of the 21 sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
+This was the seventh edition since its inclusion in 1998, and the second staging within England specifically.

 The tournament took place between 29 July and 7 August 2022.
+Australia won the gold medal, defeating Jamaica in the final.
+New Zealand won the bronze medal.

 Schedule

 The competition schedule for the netball tournament was as follows: